BLOG

 Examples of Salesforce Auditing Tools

 Luckily, there's no need to do all the auditing work manually.
-There are plenty of tools that can help you spot the issues and even guide you towards the solution without any coding skills needed.
+Plenty of tools can help you spot the issues, run essential Salesforce audits, and even guide you toward the solution without any coding skills needed.

 Let's see some of the most powerful ones: